-In summer, solar panels produce much more free electricity, but only when the sun is out.
+In summer, solar panels produce much more free electricity.
 It's a good idea to check the weather forecast if you're planning to wash clothes or use a tumble dryer.
 Try to use powerful appliances during the hottest parts of the day and avoid using all your big appliances at the same time where possible.